wp-plugins/nelio-ab-testing/readme.txt

 use the plugin again.

 = 3.0.9 =
-* Bug fix: viewing the details of a title experiment throwed (sometimes) an exception.
+* Bug fix: viewing the details of a title experiment threw (sometimes) an exception.

 = 3.0.8 =